bozsahin/thebench/README.md

 TO DEVELOP A GRAMMAR:

 Just use your favourite PLAIN TEXT editor and enter a grammar.
-Then follow help (the `? command') of TheBench to process it.
+Then follow help (the `? command`) of TheBench to process it.
 I suggest you develop grammars NOT in `thebench` folder to avoid override in upgrades.
 If you uninstall TheBench, the repo directory is deleted as well, so you might lose data if you work in this directory.